 At vintage working rallies you will see many different ploughs in action, from the single furrow tractor plough developed to be used by Harry Ferguson’s invention of the three point lifting system.
 This allowed the plough for the first time to be lifted up by the hydraulic system on board the early tractors.
 It also enabled the plough to now be a fixed part of the tractor.
 Previous all the ploughs were pulled behind the tractor.
 This took place here in Aberdeenshire in the early 1900s.
 You will also see steam ploughing featuring two steam engines pulling a multi furrow balanced plough up and down the field.
 These ploughs were seldom used in Aberdeenshire because the fields were smaller and the ground too stony.

 Like many other inventions the plough can be traced back to early biblical times.
-It evolved through time.
+It evolved as part of Scottish heritage through time.
 Man settled down in one place at different times within different world regions.
 During the period when he was a hunter gatherer he lived off the natural growing food stuffs.
 He would not stay in one place long enough to reap what he had sown.
 It was only when man started to settle down that the plough became a necessary implement.

 When man decided to stay in one place he required a cultivated food supply.
 This cultivation started by using whatever was available to him at that time.
 Nature was the early provider of tilling equipment.
 A limb of a tree would form a hand held hoe type implement.
 The early pulled plough type implement made out of wood and pulled by man power.
 The depth into the soil which was tilled was very limited and seeds planted were poor growers.
 As man started to harness other power sources such as oxen the design of the plough had to be stronger.
 This still featured wood but had two different parts, the pulling beam and the ploughing part.
 In Aberdeenshire the “The Twall Oxen Ploo” was worked.
 This was pulled by 12 oxen.
 It required 4 oxen handlers and two men in the shafts of the plough.